Classic Bedtime Stories For Kids, That Parents Will Enjoy Too!

 Image courtesy Puffin Books

 A very popular collection of stories, called Grandma’s Bag of Stories written by Sudha Murty tells the tales of kings and lazy men.
 Of princesses and animals.
 Each of them is fantastical and magical, just as grandma’s stories truly are.
 Other easy to read stories include Panchatantra or Jataka tales.

 Best Bedtime Stories For Kids

 If you are looking for the best bedtime books to stock up in your child’s library, then look no further!
-We have carefully curated a complete list that features classic books your children will fall in love with.
+We have carefully curated a complete list that features classic bedtime stories for kids and are sure your kids will fall in love with them!

 Bedtime Story Books For Babies and Toddlers

 1. Goodnight Moon by author Margaret Wise Brown

 A classic book that is a must have in every child’s library.
 This book with its rhythmic words will literally lull your child to sleep as you read the book.
 With stunning illustrations and text that mimics a child’s habit of saying good night to everything makes this an evergreen classic.

 2. Sleep Book by author Dr Seuss

 A book that comes with a warning that “it must be read in bed”, is just perfect for bedtime!
 Sleepy, yawning creatures are all on display in this classic by the master Dr Seuss.
 A tiny creature’s yawn sets off a chain reaction across a kingdom as creatures great, big, and small start yawning and tucking themselves into bed.
 Get this one now!